 Researchers still found a 33 percent increase in heart attack deaths in December and January, even after removing the cold as a factor.

 Both the 1999 Circulation and 2018 Cariology studies agreed on this point.
-The researchers of the 2018 Cardiology study speculated that there may be link between eating and exercise habits during the winter that may influence heart attack rates — a belief shared by the Circulation study.
+The researchers of the 2018 Cardiology study speculated that there may be a link between eating and exercise habits during the winter that may influence heart attack rates — a belief shared by the Circulation study.
 The Cardiology study also noted the increased likelihood of respiratory illness like flu during the winter and research findings that show air pollution has led to changes in the structure of the heart can both influence heart attack rates.

 Respiratory illness and air pollution can both influence heart attack rates.

 The holidays may also influence the likelihood of heart attacks and how fatal they are.
 With the holidays come many stress factors.
 You’ve got travel, potentially awkward family interactions, and overeating, among many others.
 All these combine to create a few days — Christmas, the day after Christmas, and New Year’s Day — when there is a statistically significant spike in fatal heart attacks.
 Another factor influencing this stat is that people who are suffering a heart attack may be less likely to seek help, believing it could ruin the holiday.
-Don’t do this.
+Don’t think this.

 Finally, snow shoveling only really ever happens in the winter and is a pretty common heart attack risk.
 Snow shoveling can be very straining on your heart, especially if you’ve had previous heart issues or aren’t in great shape.
 When combined with cold weather, it creates a nasty mix of elements resulting in a high heart attack risk for seniors.